kundyz/Citi-Bike-Analytics/README.md

 * Which bikes (by ID) are most likely due for repair or inspection in the timespan?
 * How variable is the utilization by bike ID?
 * A static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.
+* If you're working with a merged dataset: a dynamic map that shows how each station's popularity changes over time (by month and year) with commentary pointing to any interesting events that may be behind these phenomena.